readthedocs/readthedocs.org/docs/user/reference/environment-variables.rst

 .. envvar:: READTHEDOCS_OUTPUT

-    Base path for output formats when using custom :doc:`build.commands </build-customization>` to generate output.
+    Base path for well-known output directories.
+Files in these directories will automatically be found, uploaded and published.

     You need to concatenate an output format, for instance ``$READTHEDOCS_OUTPUT/html/`` or ``$READTHEDOCS_OUTPUT/pdf/``.
     You also need to create the directory,